 We intentionally kept the main areas neutral so potential clients can imagine adding their favorite color to the well designed base.
 Color preference is deeply personal; adding a warm or cool color palette might limit the model home’s appeal.

 In the garage entry, Diamond Builders made a reclaimed barn-wood bench, and we created a tucked roman shade with a matching pillow.
 We were able to implement a bold print and interesting jumble fringe.
 The goal was to show something fun and unique in this small entryway.
-Intimate details like the hooks above the bench, and the jumble fringe on the corners of the pillow separate us from standard or ordinary.
+Intimate details like the hooks above the bench separate us from standard.
+And jumble fringe on the corners of the pillow are definitely not ordinary.

 If you’re unsatisfied with generic home decor, we can add custom touches to create a space that better represents you.